sdss/datamodel/docs/sphinx/design.rst

 the SDSS ecosystem.
 Most of the code examples on this page pertain to designing FITS files, but the workflow is the same when designing other files, e.g. Yanny parameter files.

+To jump to individual sections:

+- FITS: see :ref:`designhdu`
+- Yanny: see :ref:`designpar`
+- HDF5: see :ref:`designhdf`

 .. _designstub:

 Creating the Design Stub